 Deep learning algorithms and neural networks will help us identify and categorize sounds from particular species of interest.
 Local experts will help us train and improve our identification models.

 Native of West Virginia, USA — environmental scientist & engineer — GIS & LiDAR nerd — using science to empower communities

-Ask me about: Homesteading in WV with my family, striving to grow at least three varieties of kale year round, hydrometeorology and geomorphology and my top prize at International Science and Engineering Fair way back in 1996, serendipitous travel delays and an afternoon circling Everest by aircraft
+Ask me about: Homesteading in WV with my family, striving to grow at least three varieties of kale year-round, hydrometeorology and geomorphology, my top prize at International Science and Engineering Fair way back in 1996, serendipitous travel delays and an afternoon circling Everest by aircraft

 Third generation Himalayan explorer and conservationist — lifelong designer of unusual projects — world circler — cultural cooperation builder — yeti expert & writer — SEED-SCALE synthesizer — founder and president of Future Generations University